scc-digitalhub/sco.geoserver/examples/Import/README.md

 Prerequisites:

     1. install the gdal-bin package:  					apt install gdal-bin
-    2. start Geoserver with WPS extention enabled mvn clean install -DskipTests -P wps
+    2. start Geoserver with WPS extention enabled: 	mvn clean install -DskipTests -P wps

-In order to use it will be necessary to change the following parameters:
+In order to use it will be necessary to change the following parameters in Importer.java class:

     private static final String path = "path_to_the_source_file/";
     private static final String urlGeoserver = "http://localhost:8080/geoserver/";
+    private static final String sourceFile = "ti1.json";